A Guide To Hawaii’s Best Beach With Sand In All Colors Of The Spectrum

 8. Big Beach – Maui

-The most famous beach in Maui is certainly worthy of its name both in English and Hawaiian – Oneloa, which means “long sand” – with over a mile of fine golden powder which radiates in the South Maui sun.
+The most famous beach in Maui is certainly worthy of its name both in English and Hawaiian – Oneloa, which means “long sand” – with over a mile of fine golden powder radiating in the South Maui sun.
 Despite the lack of palm trees, Big Beach is a real stunner, thanks to its intense sand and watercolors.
 Though swimming conditions are often rough, the beach attracts many bodysurfers who attempt to cruise its massive near-shore breaks.
 Big Beach also has a little surprise for those willing to rough it out.
 Hiding just beyond the pinnacle, which marks the western border of the Big Beach, Little Beach is slightly more secluded and… clothing optional.
 If you time your visit with the occasional drum circle, you might even get to party with Steven Tyler!
 Maui’s Big Beach is part of Makena State Park (fees are required for non-residents).

 Big Beach Maui Hawaii 2